OrbicCode/Star-Dweller/README.md

 # Cosmic Dashboard 🚀

 Cosmic Dashboard is a space-themed personal dashboard app designed to explore the cosmos while boosting productivity.
-Built with a mobile-first approach, it features widgets like a To-Do list, Space News, SpaceX launch dates, all styled with a sleek Cosmic Dark palette.
-This project challenges me to learn new technologies (Jest, TypeScript) on the fly while leveraging my existing skills, aiming to create a standout portfolio piece for my journey as a developer.
+Built with a mobile-first approach, it features widgets such as a To-Do list, Space News, SpaceX launch dates, all styled with a sleek night-sky palette.
+This project challenges me to continue learning new technologies (Jest, TypeScript) on the fly while leveraging my existing skills, aiming to create a standout portfolio piece for my developer journey.

 ## Table of Contents